-This course is a research oriented project studio that explores contemporary themes in planning and provides training in advanced professional planning practice.
-The project work centres on an existing problem or project located in Calgary, involves the analysis of issues and context, and the formulation of a policy, plan or design solution, culminating on a professional report and presentation.
+This course is an advanced studio exploring contemporary themes in planning and professional planning practice.
+Centres on a real world problem or client project; involves analysis, synthesis, and formulation of a planning or urban design solution.
+Culminates in a professional report and presentation.